Christian1984/vfrmap-for-vr/README.md

 - A track will be automatically added between waypoints and a flag will show you information about the distance to the final waypoint and the heading of your track.
 - You can click any given waypoint you have placed to toggle the visibility of its particular info-flag.
 The info-flag of the last waypoint of your track is always visible.
 - If you get in the proximity of less than 0.5 NM of any given waypoint it will automatically be removed from the map.
 The last waypoint on your track will not be removed automatically, however, so you can use it to find a mission target or destination.
+- You may click your own aircraft to toggle the "rubberband" that connects your airplane to the first waypoint.

 ![Map Viewer](screenshots/fskneeboard-map-legend.png)